David-Maisonave/Axter-Stash/plugins/RenameFile/README.md

   - Note: Do **NOT** include the file folder name and do **NOT** include file extension.
 - After populating the Title field, click the save button.
 - After a few seconds, the file will get renamed and the screen will get updated with the new file name.
-- The append tags and perfomers option is disable by default.
+- The append tags and performers option is disable by default.
 To enable these options go to the Settings->Plugins->Plugins->[RenameFile] field options, and enable the associated field.
 - When [Append Tags] is enabled, by default tag names are appended to the file name only if the tags do not exist in the original name.
 Same applies to [Append Performers] option.
 - Since this plugin is largely based on the [Renamer](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Renamer) plugin, it inherited some of its features, like being able to include any of the following fields when auto-renaming is executed:
   - studio, performers, date, height, video_codec, frame_rate